How much does a website cost? Is there such a thing as a website cost blueprint?

 - Drupal: $16 – $29

 The good news is that website builders are made to enable you to do the work yourself.
-For that reason, you are less likely to need to pay someone to take over the work.
-In addition to that, they usually come with a range of readymade templates you can use right away, sometimes hundreds of them.
+For that reason, you will less likely have to pay someone to take over the work.
+Additionally, they usually come with a range of readymade templates you can use right away, sometimes hundreds of them.

-While you can customize them to fit your needs to a degree, it also often means that you are stuck with the choices at hand.
-In some cases, it’s possible to purchase additional templates, yet, this is often a lot more expensive than templates for a CMS.
+While you can customize templates to fit your needs to a degree, it also often means that you are stuck with the choices at hand.
+In some cases, it’s possible to purchase additional templates.
+This is often a lot more expensive option than using the default templates for a CMS.

 - Squarespace: $199 – $299